Viau

 Viau area – Start of work and street closures

 This fall, work for the Blue line project will begin in the area of the future Viau station.
 In the coming weeks, the contractor will set up universally accessible walkways around the site to improve pedestrian safety.
-Starting October 28, 2024, Jean-Talon street will be completely closed to traffic, between de Cannes and Viau boulevard to allow mass excavation work to take place.
+Since October 28, 2024, Jean-Talon street is completely closed to traffic, between de Cannes and Viau boulevard to allow mass excavation work to take place.

 Impact for pedestrians

-• Once the permanent worksite configuration is in place, only the north sidewalk on Jean-Talon Street will remain open to allow east-west foot traffic.
-The south sidewalk will be blocked by the worksite.
+• The north sidewalk is currently blocked by the worksite.
+Until the permanent worksite configuration is in place, only the south sidewalk on Jean-Talon Street remains open to allow east-west foot traffic.

 • A new secure pedestrian walkway will be set up south of the worksite on Baunard Street to provide access to Viau Boulevard.